The word ‘interview’ makes us uncomfortable the second we qualify in the category of the interviewee.

 H says homework; moreover, homework is the key to better performance.
 Do your homework well.

-With the advancement of the technology, most of the information is always available online.
+With the advancement of technology, most of the information is always available online.
 Make sure to understand the visions, achievements, etc of the company.

 2. Sell yourself effectively: